 Still a bit skeptical?
 That’s ok.
 Read below to see our 4 reasons why to hire a wedding celebrant.
 Choose one to get the ceremony you want without the stress you don’t need.

 You wouldn’t ask your cousin to bake your wedding cake…

 I have a confession, my brother-in-law is a chef and I asked him to cater our third and most intimate wedding ceremony (if you’re wondering who marries the same person three times, check it out for yourself).
 I thought it was a brilliant idea.
 We would save money, he would be doing what he loved, and we would eat good food!

-The night before our ceremony my husband and I went out will all my siblings and cousins, it was a great time.
+The night before our ceremony my husband and I went out with all my siblings and cousins, it was a great time.
 My brother-in-law stayed back, he needed to prep.
 The next morning as we enjoyed a lazy brunch, he was in the kitchen cooking.
 For our ceremony, he was icing the most delicious coconut cake ever.
-Once we finally got to the reception part of the day, I saw my brother-in-law, he was preoccupied with the food presentation.
+When we arrived to the reception part of the day, I saw my brother-in-law and he was preoccupied with the food presentation.
 Only after we cut the cake did I see my brother-in-law sit down for the first time in 24 hours.

 I tell you this story as an example of what happens when you ask a friend or family member to conduct your wedding ceremony.
 Actually, that isn’t accurate because my brother-in-law is a professional.
 If you are asking your favorite cousin/friend/uncle to conduct your wedding ceremony, do not underestimate the time required and the stress it will create for them.
 Especially if they have never done this before.